The Quenched Satellite Population Around Milky Way Analogs: Selection Effects on the Quenched Satellite Population

 There are clear differences in the host and satellite properties between the ELVES and SAGA-II samples.\ We briefly describe selection criteria in order to have a fair comparison of these two samples.\

-We first address the differences in hosts.\ As noted by \citetalias[][]{ELVESI}, there are several host galaxies in the ELVES sample that would not meet the SAGA--II host criteria: luminosity (i.e.\ $M_K<-24.6$), isolation (i.e.\ nearby bright companion), and/or halo mass (i.e.\ $M_{\mathrm{halo,group}}<10^{13}M_{\odot}$).\ We remove eight hosts (M104, M31, NGC 1808, NGC 5194, NGC 3379, M81, Cen A, and NGC 3627) listed in \citetalias[][]{ELVESI} that fail any of these criteria, see their Section 7.1 for more details.\ In addition to the aforementioned eight hosts, we find the inclusion or exclusion of six ELVES hosts (NGC 628, NGC 3344, NGC 3556, NGC 4517, NGC 4631, and NGC 4736) that fall below the SAGA--II $M_K$ limit (i.e.\ $M_K>-23$) make marginal changes to our results.\ Similar to the conclusions of \citetalias[][]{ELVESI}, we opt to keep these systems for the purpose of sample size.\
+We first address the differences in hosts.\ As noted by \citetalias[][]{ELVESI}, there are several host galaxies in the ELVES sample that would not meet the SAGA--II host criteria: luminosity (i.e.\ $M_K<-24.6$), isolation (i.e.\ nearby bright companion), and/or halo mass (i.e.\ $M_{\mathrm{halo,group}}<10^{13}M_{\odot}$).\ We remove eight hosts (too bright: M104 and M31; nearby massive companion: NGC 1808, NGC 5194, NGC 3379, and M81; high halo mass: Cen A and NGC 3627) listed in \citetalias[][]{ELVESI} that fail any of these criteria, see their Section 7.1 for more details.\ In addition to the aforementioned eight hosts, we find the inclusion or exclusion of six ELVES hosts (NGC 628, NGC 3344, NGC 3556, NGC 4517, NGC 4631, and NGC 4736) that fall below the SAGA--II $M_K$ limit (i.e.\ $M_K>-23$) make marginal changes to our results.\ Similar to the conclusions of \citetalias[][]{ELVESI}, we opt to keep these systems for the purpose of sample size.\

 We now turn to a couple of photometric selection criteria that can affect the comparison between these two samples.\ The first is the absolute magnitude limit of the SAGA--II sample, $M_r\leq-12.3$, which will apply to the ELVES sample as well.\ We note that there are other photometric cuts applied within the SAGA--II survey with respect to spectroscopic follow-up and discuss their relevance below.\ The second photometric criterion we consider in addition to the $M_r$ cut is a surface brightness cut of $\mu_{\mathrm{eff},r} <25\,\mathrm{mag\,arcsec^{-2}}$.\ This selection cut was recently suggested by \citet{2022Font} to reconcile differences between the SAGA--II sample and hydrodynamical simulations.\ Here, we apply a similar cut in surface brightness to see its resulting effects on the number and fraction of quenched satellites in the ELVES sample.\